 Ensure your device has enough power.
-Plug it into a wall outlet.
-You may need to let it sit plugged in for a few minutes before performing the next step.
+Plug it into a wall outlet using a power block.
+You may need to let your device sit plugged in for a few minutes before performing the next step.

 Still having trouble?
 Let us know in the comments section.

 Michael C says

 about steps 5 and 6.
 Step 5 says, try “safe mode” and then what?
 As to step 6.
 Repeatedly tap the power button when?
 When it is off, when it is on or when it is rebooting?

 My Huawei tablet is boot looping and it won’t stop, I turn it off, reset it, I tried step 2 to 6, only when it doesn’t boot loop is when it’s plug in to the charger but now it started boot looping even though the battery is at full%.
 At first it happen at 58% then 69% and now at 80% I don’t know what to do anymore I just want it to stop, Please Help Me!!

 But got s

 Stuck at boot loop I tried charging it leaving it for 3 hours but no progress